Cybernetica Mesopotamica

 Our goal harks back to the time honored search for an integration between analysis and synthesis, between the fragments and the whole.
 The wider relevance of our approach is that it faces squarely the problems generally recognized as being posed by the unbridled development of the Internet.
 Our suggestion is that we should use it more rather than less, introducing an approach that allows multiple planes to be developed concurrently in such a way that they interlace structurally with each other and allow a multi-linear argument to be developed.

-It is what we call “digital discourse,” an epistemic system parallel to that of a uni-linear sequential narrative as is normally available in printed format (or electronically in similar analog formats).
+It is what I call “digital discourse,” an epistemic system parallel to that of a uni-linear sequential narrative as is normally available in printed format (or electronically in similar analog formats).
 In a website constructed with this in mind, there is a dynamic inter-planarity, in the sense that multiple concurrent planes “discourse” with each other and together create a whole.
 The concurrence of inter-planarity and multi-linearity may be also expressed with the term “polyhedral.”

 The theory was first presented in full in the book A Critique of Archaeological Reason, and then developed in various articles.
 It is now being expanded in a dedicated website, d-discourse.net.
 This website is currently being written, and one of the first goals of the project is to fully complete the website and to publish at the same time a parallel printed book.
 They will also serve as a detailed introduction to the conceptual nature of the various other websites where the theory is implemented.

-Back to top: “Cybernetica”
+Back to top: The digital goals

 (2) Implementation of the theory

 The theoretical statement is not an end in itself – and it has, in fact, developed alongside its very implementation and to a large extent following it.
-Our goal is to bring out more clearly this connection between theory and practice.
+My goal is to bring out more clearly this connection between theory and practice.

 All the websites in the system aim to do precisely that, i.e., to show how the website theory can be de facto implemented.
 But this new epistemic system is novel and its functioning is not immediately transparent.
-We used to store data in a website instead of writing it, and to use these data instead of reading the website seen as conduit for an argument, and this habit is so pervasive that it is difficult to see the much greater and deeper potential of the medium.
+We are used to store data in a website instead of writing it, and to use these data instead of reading the website seen as conduit for an argument, and this habit is so pervasive that it is difficult to see the much greater and deeper potential of the medium.

-Back to top: “Cybernetica”
+Back to top: The digital goals

 Language and writing